-Mortality rates are based on the Pub-2010 Mortality table with generational scale MP-2019.
+Mortality rates are based on the Pub-2010 mortality table with generational MP-2019 to reflect the Society of Actuaries' mortality study.

-Changes in the assumptions and other inputs that affected the measurement of the City's total OPEB liability during the period ended June 30, 2020, were as follows:
+Changes in the assumptions and other inputs that affected the measurement of the City's total OPEB liability during the period ended June 30, 2021, were as follows:

-The discount rate was updated from 3.50% to 2.21%.
+The discount rate was updated from 2.21% to 2.16%.